 The North Cascades are calling!
-Andy Porter’s image captured the wildness of 684,000 acres in the North Cascades National Park.
+Andy Porter’s image captured the wildness of 684,000 acres in the North Cascades National Park Service Complex.
 With over 300 glaciers, peaks, valleys, and cascading waterfalls, the North Cascades are fondly called the American Alps.
 The North Cascades National Park is in the eastern region of Skagit Valley.
-The North Cascades National Park Information Center, located in Sedro-Woolley, includes an exhibit map model of the park and adjacent national forests along with retail sales of books, maps, videos, and other items related to the North Cascades National Park.
+The North Cascades National Park and Forest Information Center, located in Sedro-Woolley, includes an exhibit map model of the park and adjacent national forests along with retail sales of books, maps, videos, and other items related to the North Cascades National Park.

 The North Cascades Visitor Center is located across the Skagit River from the North Cascades Highway (State Route 20) near milepost 120 and the town of Newhalem.
 Learn about the park with the map model of the park, exhibit room featuring multimedia exhibits on the park’s natural and cultural history, and pick up a souvenir in the retail area.

 Are you looking for a backcountry permit?
 Stop by the Wilderness Information Center in Marblemount (7280 Ranger Station Rd) at State Route 20 milepost 105.3.
 Inside find exhibits about wilderness and backcountry travel, map model, and sales of books, maps, and other items related to wilderness, hiking, and climbing.
 This center is the main backcountry permit office for North Cascades National Park and the adjacent Ross Lake and Lake Chelan National Recreation Areas.
 Backcountry permits are required year-round and are available at an outdoor self-issue station when the station closes during the winter season.